psteitz/mdgen/README.md

 Here are the things you can do with mdgen:

   - Generate an md file with sections defined in a template for each entry in a roster file
-  - Add or remove sections from individual files or all files
+  - Add or remove sections from selected files
-  - Add to or replace content of sections in individual files or all files
+  - Add to or replace content of sections in selected files

 ## Where to get it
 The source code is currently hosted on GitHub at: